100% committed to sustainable cotton

 Cotton is one of our most important raw materials.
 You’ll find it in many products, from sofas and cushions to bed sheets and mattresses.
 Although we love working with cotton, we are uncomfortable with the fact that growing cotton in the conventional way is often harmful to the environment and the people involved.
 We have made a commitment to only use cotton grown in a responsible way in our products, for the benefit of our customers and the planet.

 Since September 1st 2015, all the cotton we use for IKEA products comes from more sustainable sources.
-This means that the cotton is either recycled, or grown with less water, chemical fertiliser and pesticides.”
+This means that the cotton is either recycled, or grown with less water, chemical fertilizer and pesticides.

 Cotton grown with care – your choice matters